 Scot and Lelana are waiting for a loving, committed family who can provide long lasting care.
 While adoption is not necessarily a culturally appropriate option, the Choctaw Nation is in support of these children finding an adoptive family.
-While all inquiring families will be considered, Tribal families will be prioritized.
-Learn more about the Indian Child Welfare Act (ICWA) process and considerations when fostering, adopting or becoming a guardian for Native American or Alaskan Native children here.
+At this time, only families who are enrolled Tribal members or have who strong, demonstrable Tribal connections can potentially be considered.

 Scot and Lelana are two sweet siblings who are ready to find their adoptive home!